kusmayadi/slightly-big-flip/README.md

 ![Travis (.org)](https://img.shields.io/travis/kusmayadi/slightly-big-flip?style=flat-square)

-This repo contains scripts as part of recruitment process at Flip.id.
+This repo contains scripts as part of recruitment process at Flip.id and it's just an MVP/PoC based on requirements.

 Please note that the main program is under `src/` folder and I don't use any external libraries nor any frameworks for the main program.